Here’s a quick run-through of what it means when your AirPods’ status light blinks green, white, orange, or even blue.

 Similarly, a green light on the earbuds is also an indication of fake AirPods.
 That’s because AirPods and AirPods Pro earbuds themselves do not emit any light.
 The status light for genuine AirPods is located on their charging cases.

 Plenty of users earlier have cited this issue.
-To ensure you’re not getting scammed, read our article on how to check if your AirPods are fake.
+To ensure you’re not getting scammed, read our article on how to check if your AirPods are fake and how to identify fake AirPods Max.

 Where to Find the AirPods Status Light